-As COVID has had a dramatic impact on retail in terms of pushing almost every vendor online, we will explore the spectrum of tools to sell on-line via web and mobile for companies of different sizes and needs.
+As COVID-19 has had a dramatic impact on retail in terms of pushing almost every vendor online, we will explore the spectrum of tools to sell online via web and mobile for companies of different sizes and needs.

-From small to big and inherently from cheap to more expensive, we have organised the tools as per the table below.
+From small to big and inherently from cheap to more expensive, we have organized the tools as per the table below.

 Table of Contents

 1. 3rd party platforms for very small shops

 Starting with the smallest vendors constrained by a limited budget, product range and mostly without any technical skills, they could use a third party platform to sell their products.
 Depending on the nature of the products, they could choose Grab, Foodpanda or Deliveroo in case of food, or Lazada, Shopee, Q10 or Carousell for other products.
 Typically, the platform will charge a fee, being a percentage of the sale.

 Pros: quick start, good for one time sale

 Cons: Vendor almost invisible among many other vendors

 If the vendor wishes to avoid (high) commission rates charged by third party platforms and is not yet ready to start a dedicated webshop, the next step is often the use of a form builder for taking orders and payments (Jotform, Typeform, etc.).
 In Singapore, some hawkers allow customers to order online using a form, sometimes with upfront payment included.